Prad-R/SRFP_2024_Project/README.md

 Refer to the [Papers](/Resources/Papers) folder for a non-exhaustive list of relevant publications and papers.

+Refer to the [DSMC.md](/Resources/DSMC.md) file for knowing what DSMC is and understanding it.

-Refer to the [Resources.md](/Resources/Resources.md) file for documentation of existing theoretical work.
+Refer to the [Boltzmann_Equation.md](/Resources/Boltzmann_Equation.md) file for knowing what the Boltzmann equation is and understanding it.